Are Dental Implants Right for You?

 Because your dental implant is fused with your own natural bone structure, it’s important to keep the surrounding gum tissue healthy by brushing flossing to prevent infection and unhealthy built-up plaque.

-I’ve written about gum disease before and it’s especially important to take good care of your gums when you have a dental implant.
+It’s especially important to take good care of your gums when you have a dental implant.
 Otherwise, you run the risk of peri-implantitis - an infection and inflammation of gum tissue around an implant.
 Besides regular brushing, one of the best things you can do to avoid peri-implantitis is to avoid tobacco products, like cigarettes and chewing tobacco.
 Doing so can significantly reduce your risk of gum disease near your implant.

 It’s also important to keep seeing your dentist for regular cleanings and exams.
 Dentists use specialized tools to keep implants clean-- ones you can’t use at home yourself!